Have you ever thought what essential background screening details hiring managers demand?

 6. Drug screening and general health checks

-Drug and health checks are not routinely done by every company or business while performing background investigations, and however, they are both vital.
+Drug and health checks are not routinely done by every company or business while performing background investigations, however, they are both vital.

 Drug screening, in particular, is essential to protect the business from liability in case of workplace injuries or malpractice caused by employees while under the influence.